KiLJ4EdeN/ai_project_template/tests/README.md

 # TESTS

-here we write test to ensure for example: the preprocessing part of the code is working fine getting the right input and returning the correct output
+here we write tests to ensure that for example: the preprocessing part of the code is working fine getting the right input and returning the correct output